-In our last Sun Salutation article we left off in downward facing dog.
+In our last sun salutation article we left off in downward facing dog.
 Now we need to jump forward.
-With the exception of the jumping (assuming you practice a style of asana that actually jumps), returning to tadasana or samastitihi is rather straightforward.
+With the exception of the jumping (assuming you practice a style of asana that actually jumps), returning to tadasana or samasthiti is straightforward.
 It’s the reverse of what I have already written about in the fifth article of the Sun Salutation Series.
-But also take a look at the first, second, and third Sun Salutation articles to see how we got there.
+But, also take a look at the first, second, and third sun salutation articles to see how we got there.

 There are a few key components that are important to focus on.
 Sure, you could argue that you do the reverse of what I discussed in the jump back article.
 There is one very important difference.
 When you jump back to either high-plank or chaturanga, you have gravity on your side.
 When you’re jumping forward, gravity is working against you.

 The key components that we are going to look at are all about working on jumping forward.